-Commencement of amendments to Customs Tariff
+Commencement of amendment to Customs Tariff

-- 12. (1) An amendment to the Customs Tariff in terms of section 8 or 9 takes effect on a date specified in the notice effecting the amendment, or if no date is specified, on the date of publication of the notice, subject to section 13. - (2) A date specified in a notice in terms of subsection (1) as the date on which an amendment takes effect, may be a date before, on or after the date of publication of the notice. - (3) Unless otherwise specified in a notice, an amendment commences at the beginning of the day on which the amendment takes effect in terms of subsection (1).
+12. (1) An amendment to the Customs Tariff in terms of section 8 or 9, takes effect on a date specified in the notice effecting the amendment, or if no date is specified, on the date of publication of the notice, subject to section 13.

+(2) A date specified in a notice in terms of subsection (1) as the date on which an amendment takes effect, may be a date before, on or after the date of publication of the notice.

+(3) Unless otherwise specified in a notice, an amendment commences at the beginning 30 of the day on which the amendment takes effect in terms of subsection (1).

-Commencement of amendments to Customs Tariff as part of budgetary tax proposals tabled in National Assembly
+Commencement of amendment to Customs Tariff as part of budgetary tax proposals tabled in National Assembly

-- 13. (1) If an amendment to the Customs Tariff forms part of any tax proposals contained in a national annual or adjustments budget tabled by the Minister in the National Assembly in terms of section 27(1) or 30(1) of the Public Finance Management Act, 1999 (Act No.1 of 1999), the amendment takes effect from the time the annual or adjustments budget is tabled in the Assembly whether the amending notice referred to in section 8 or 9 is published before or after such tabling. - (2) A certificate purporting to have been issued and signed by the Secretary to Parliament that the Minister has tabled a national annual or adjustments budget contemplated in subsection (1) in the National Assembly, that an amendment to the Customs Tariff attached to the certificate formed part of tax proposals contained in that budget, and that the budget was tabled on a date and at a time specified in the certificate, must on production by any person in a court or other judicial tribunal be accepted as evidence of the facts stated therein.
+13. (1) If an amendment to the Customs Tariff forms part of any tax proposals contained in a national annual or adjustments budget tabled by the Minister in the National Assembly in terms of section 27(1) or 30(1) of the Public Finance Management 35 Act, 1999 (Act No. 1 of 1999), the amendment takes effect from the time the annual or adjustments budget is tabled in the Assembly whether the amending notice referred to in section 8 or 9 is published before or after such tabling.

+(2) A certificate purporting to have been issued and signed by the Secretary to Parliament that the Minister has tabled a national annual or adjustments budget 40 contemplated in subsection (1) in the National Assembly, that an amendment to the Customs Tariff attached to the certificate formed part of tax proposals contained in that budget, and that the budget was tabled on a date and at a time specified in the certificate, must on production by any person in a court or other judicial tribunal be accepted as evidence of the facts stated therein.
+45

-- (3) Subsection (1) does not apply if the amending notice referred to in section 8 or 9 specifies another date and time for the commencement of the amendment. - (4) The Commissioner may for purposes of facilitating the collection and of preventing evasion of duties imposed on goods in accordance with subsection (1), by rule prescribe requirements to be complied with by persons handling such goods at the time the tax proposals are tabled.
+(3) Subsection (1) does not apply if the amending notice referred to in section 8 or 9 specifies another date and time for the commencement of the amendment.

+(4) The Commissioner may for purposes of facilitating the collection and of preventing evasion of duties imposed on goods in accordance with subsection (1), by rule prescribe requirements to be complied with by persons handling such goods at the 50 time the tax proposals are tabled.

-Parliamentary ratification of amendments to Customs Tariff
+Parliamentary ratification of amendment to Customs Tariff

-- 14. (1) An amendment made to the Customs Tariff in terms of section 8 or 9, read with section 10, is valid up to the last day of the calendar year following the calendar year in which it was made, but must for its continued validity thereafter be ratified by an Act of Parliament. - (2) If an amendment to the Customs Tariff is not ratified by an Act of Parliament as contemplated in subsection (1), the amendment lapses with effect from the end of the day referred to in that subsection.
+14. (1) An amendment made to the Customs Tariff in terms of section 8 or 9, read with section 10, is valid up to the last day of the calendar year following the calendar year in which it was made, but must for its continued validity thereafter be ratified by an Act of Parliament.